szellmann/visionaray/README.md

 Visionaray Viewer
 -----------------

-Visionaray comes with a viewer application that supports a number of different 3D file formats.
-The viewer application is primarily targeted at developers, as a tool for debugging and testing.
+Visionaray comes with a viewer that supports a number of different 3D file formats.
+The viewer is primarily targeted at developers, as a tool for debugging and testing.
-After being installed, the viewer application executable can be called using the following command:
+After being installed, the viewer can be invoked using the following command:

 ```Shell
 vsnray-viewer <file>